 "The enemies are too strong, which is fine, but it's annoying when every single thing you try to blow up takes so much gunfire.
 Even when you're in the present time, there's no bad guys that die with one shot.
 And I understand when you're shooting the Terminators; they're made of metal, but these are human beings."

-In some games, it takes an absurd amount of firepower to take down a basic enemy, whether due to monsters simply having massive amounts of Hit Points
+In some games, it takes an absurd amount of firepower to take down a basic enemy, whether due to monsters simply having massive numbers of Hit Points

 , weapons being PVP Balanced